NYULibraries/flow/README.md

 [1] [ ] Eric, is this correct? does the `Work Order` go to `Project Manager` first?
-[2] [ ] need to check with `Digitization Teams` to see if the use of a `Rejected Directory` is acceptable
+[2] [ ] need to check with `Digitization Teams` to see if the use of a `Rejected Directory` is acceptable [3] [ ] TODO: analyze work order file to determine minimal required information, and which information should be part of the SE